Affiliate links on Android Authority may earn us a commission. Learn more.

 Over the next several years brick-and-mortar video stores would continue to close around the country as the streaming wars continued to heat up.

 The streaming wars heat up with the birth of original programming

-For the next several years Amazon, Hulu, and Netflix remained the three big streaming services.
-At this time all three services used partnerships with other studios and companies in order to fill their content library.
+For the next several years, Amazon, Hulu, and Netflix remained the three big streaming services.
+At this time, all three services partnered with other studios and companies to fill their content library.
 Hulu was the first to change things up with the introduction of The Morning After in 2011, its first program made exclusively for Hulu.